Charles-River-Group/TmuxCoder/docs/opencode-prompt-proxy.md

 ```

 ## 5. Isolation & Versioning Strategy
-- **Isolation**: `.opencode/prompts` is scoped to the repo/worktree, so experiments or overrides never leak across projects.
+- **Isolation**: `.opencode/prompts` is scoped to the repo/worktree, so overrides never leak across projects.
 CI agents can vend project-specific bundles by copying this directory.
 - **Version control**: Templates and JSON configs change through regular pull requests, ensuring prompt adjustments are reviewed, traceable, and easy to revert.
-- **Experimentation**: `experiments.json` supports multi-variant traffic splits.
-Session-ID hashing keeps allocations sticky, enabling gradual rollouts and instant rollback by flipping the config.
+- **Prompt Proxy toggles**: `promptProxy.enabled/overrideSystem/overrideParams` let you switch back to vanilla OpenCode behavior for quick comparisons without uninstalling the plugin.

 ## 6. Extending Variables (Variable Providers)
 Hardcoded variables (like `{{timestamp}}`) are replaced by an extensible provider system in `.opencode/plugin/variable-providers.ts`.